thomasebsmith/rhubarb-os/README.md

 parent process that launched the current program.
 Most user-run programs will have part of RhubarbOS as their parent process.

+### Modularity and Customizability
+Any program that has read access to another executable can run that executable within a custom context.
+Any APIs can be replaced with custom implementations, allowing users to introspect and modify any program.

 ### Interprocess Communication
 Processes can still voluntarily share information via high-level IPC APIs.
 A process can configure its IPC API to accept communication from a specific